scp-079/screen/pages/projects/exchange.md

                     count - Update the frequency of use of regex rules update - Let bot update regex rules

+                When action is add or remove:
+                    bad - Spam channel or user
+                    except - Exception channel or content
+                    score - Clear user's score
+                    watch - Remove user's watch status

                 When action is status:
                     ask - MANAGE ask other bots report status reply - Reply the status